.

 METHODS

-The pink river dolphin (Inia geoffrensis) and the grey river dolphin (Sotalia fluviatilis) are used as indicator species for the aquatic ecosystem.
+The pink river dolphin (Inia geoffrensis) and the grey river dolphin (Sotalia fluviatilis) are indicator species for the aquatic ecosystem.
 Dolphin surveys are conducted in lakes, channels and rivers and will involve visual surveys, side-scan sonar surveys, and listening for dolphin echolocation signals through underwater microphones or hydrophones.

 Terrestrial mammals and game birds are surveyed to examine the impact of climate change on wild meat species.
 Mammalian groups include species of primates, ungulates, rodents, carnivores, edentates, and marsupials.
 Game birds include guans, curassow, tinamous, and trumpeters.
 Surveys are done on foot using trails of 2–3 kilometers.

-Camera traps are better at surveying the secretive ground dwelling species than terrestrial transects such as jaguars (Panthera onca), pumas (Puma concolor), tapirs (Tapirus terrestris), peccaries, red brocket deer (Mazama americana), anteaters and large rodents and nocturnal species such as opossums, armadillos, ocelots (Leopardus pardalis) and pacas (Cuniculus paca).
+Camera traps are better at surveying the secretive ground-dwelling species than terrestrial transects such as jaguars (Panthera onca), pumas (Puma concolor), tapirs (Tapirus terrestris), peccaries, red brocket deer (Mazama americana), anteaters and large rodents and nocturnal species such as opossums, armadillos, ocelots (Leopardus pardalis) and pacas (Cuniculus paca).
 Digital camera traps with motion sensors are used to "capture" these terrestrial species to assess their presence and abundance.

 Monitoring fishing bats is done by visual and acoustic count using a bat box and carried out at night.

-Results of the expedition will be shared with local community members near the end of each team, providing them with important information for their management and conservation strategies.
+The expedition's results will be shared with local community members near the end of each team, providing them with important information for their management and conservation strategies.

 Life in the Field